kennychung/Marketplace/README.md

     // If outside the development console..
     truffle test
     ```
-//Warnings are thrown due to the SafeMath library
+	- Warning messages are thrown due to the SafeMath library
-//All test cases should pass
+	- All test cases should pass

 ## Libraries used by EthPM package manager
-Safemath has been imported by using EthPM package manager
+- Safemath has been imported by using EthPM package manager

 ## Security Tools / Common Attacks
-### Explain what measures you’ve taken to ensure that your contracts are not susceptible to common attacks
+** Explain what measures you’ve taken to ensure that your contracts are not susceptible to common attacks**
 Since smart contracts are immutable and once they are deployed, the code cannot be updated or fix any discovered bugs.
 I've decided to aplly the following functions and checked some of the items to ensure that the contract doesn't fall into any popular pitfalls.
 1. OpenZepplin's SafeMath library has been used to prevent any risks by overflow or underflow.
 2. Since public calls can be called by anyone, I tried to minimize the # of public functions used in the contract.
 Also some modifiers are created to have some type of permission levels to access the functions by the various users involved in function calls.